by Megan Stals

 Share

-Exchange-traded funds can be investments held for various periods.
-Long-term investors might look for specific types of exchange-traded funds to provide exposure and diversification for a buy and hold approach.
+Exchange traded funds can be investments held for various periods.
+Long term investors might look for specific types of ETFs to provide exposure to many parts of the stock market.

 Decide which is the best ETF to buy and hold in Australia